leeyz888/paraRELU/README.md

 ```

 <aside>
-⚠️ Run these to load an preprocess the MNST dataset.
+⚠️ Run these to load and preprocess the MNST dataset.

 </aside>